Tools & Resources▼

 If your employer has a traditional pension plan, the retirement benefits you receive from the plan are based on your age, years of service, and annual salary.
 You typically must work until your company's normal retirement age (usually 65) to receive the maximum benefits.
 This means that you may receive smaller benefits if you accept an offer to retire early.
 The difference between this reduced pension and a full pension could be large, because pension benefits typically accrue faster as you near retirement.
 However, your employer may provide you with larger pension benefits until you can start collecting Social Security at age 62.
 Or, your employer might boost your pension benefits by adding years to your age, length of service, or both.
 These types of pension sweeteners are key features to look for in your employer's offer--especially if a reduced pension won't give you enough income.

 Does your employer's early retirement offer include medical coverage for you and your family?
-If not, look at your other health insurance options, such as COBRA, a private policy, or dependent coverage through your spouse's employer-sponsored plan.
+If not, look at your other health insurance options, such as COBRA, a private policy, dependent coverage through your spouse's employer-sponsored plan, or an individual health insurance policy through either a state-based or federal health insurance Exchange Marketplace.
 Because your health-care costs will probably increase as you age, an offer with no medical coverage may not be worth taking if these other options are unavailable or too expensive.
 Even if the offer does include medical coverage, make sure that you understand and evaluate the coverage.
 Will you be covered for life, or at least until you're eligible for Medicare?
 Is the coverage adequate and affordable (some employers may cut benefits or raise premiums for early retirees)?
 If your employer's coverage doesn't meet your health insurance needs, you may be able to fill the gaps with other insurance.

 Some early retirement offers include employer-sponsored life insurance.
 This can help you meet your life insurance needs, and the coverage probably won't cost you much (if anything).
 However, continued employer coverage is usually limited (e.g., one year's coverage equal to your annual salary) or may not be offered at all.
 This may not be a problem if you already have enough life insurance elsewhere, or if you're financially secure and don't need life insurance.
 Otherwise, weigh your needs against the cost of buying an individual policy.
 You may also be able to convert some of your old employer coverage to an individual policy, though your premium will be higher than when you were employed.